rnestler/rnestler.github.io/content/articles/2026/2026-09-10_using_swiss_hosted_open_weight_llms_with_opencode.md

 it with that.
 But at some point Anthropic disallowed using their subscriptions with tools other than Claude Code.[^1]

-After trying to use an Anthropic API key for some time, I quickly noticed how much more expensive it is and switched to using Claude Code and kept using the subscription.
+After trying to use an Anthropic API key for some time, I noticed how much more expensive it is and switched to using Claude Code and kept using the subscription.

 [OpenCode Zen]: https://opencode.ai/zen